Canon 30D vs 80D

 Studio photographers will appreciate that the Canon 30D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 30D was replaced by the Canon 40D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 30D better than the Canon 80D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.